ricniew/ITM-TLS1.n-implementation/README.md

 -----------------

 You have two alternatives how to use the scripts.
 Either you use the script `activate_teps-tlsv` which does everything for you, or you use the functions one by one.
 The prefered way would be to use the script.
-The second alternative is more usefull for testing purposes.
+The second alternative is more usefull for testing and verification purposes.

 3.4.1 Via script activate_teps-tlsv <a id='3.4.1'></a>
 -----------------------------------